semutLLC/semut-memory/docs/ACTION_GRAPH.md

 ## Overview

-Semut Memory represents history as an Action Graph.
+The Action Graph is the primary coordination memory of Semut.

-Instead of organizing memory around individual entities, the Action Graph organizes memory around reusable actions and the actions that historically followed them.
+Instead of organizing memory around documents or entities, Semut organizes memory around meaningful actions and the actions that historically followed them.

-Each meaningful action becomes a reusable memory node.

-Each observed continuation becomes a branch.

-The graph continuously grows as more traces are recorded.
+Artifacts are stored separately.

+The Action Graph stores only coordination history.

 ---

-# Why an Action Graph?

-Traditional systems primarily answer:

-> What is the current state?

-Semut Memory instead asks:

-> Given this action, what usually happened next?

-This allows historical experience to be reused across different businesses, users, and domains.

----

-# Action Node
+# Action Nodes

 Every meaningful completed action becomes an Action Node.